-As you can see below, C3.ai's revenue growth has been strong over the last year, growing from quarterly revenue of $41.3 million, to $58.2 million.
+As you can see below, C3.ai's revenue growth has been very strong over the last year, growing from quarterly revenue of $52.2 million, to $72.3 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-C3.ai's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.5% in Q2.
+C3.ai's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 75.9% in Q4.